mehi-shokri/deside/README.md

 (strong emphasis here) 50% of the signal survives.
 For reference a typical leakage emission has an output power of ~1 nW (10^-9 Watt).*

-In conclusion the results clearly show that information about the keyboard keystrokes indeed leaks on the power grid and can be remotely detected.
+In conclusion, results clearly show that information indeed leaks to the power grid and keystrokes can be remotely measured and processed with great reliability.

 &nbsp;